Gwindow/WhatAPI/Twinklebear Work Notes.md

 in search.crossreference.CrossReference perhaps the determineSearchString is the function we can improve to improve our search results when searching via UPC/barcode scans?

+The various search classes could do with a bit of a re-working, I'll look into this after I've finished my documentation + minor refactoring sweep

+Why is the artist list returned to us in the Request search a 2d array, when it's just an array of artists?
+I'll have to ask Gwindow about this.
+Maybe we can change it to a 1d array, 2d is an odd choice.

 In function in notifications.Results:
 ```Java